infinum/eightshift-docs/docs/libs/examples/libs-example-custom-post-type.md

 title: Register Custom Post Type
 ---

-While you are working on your WordPress project it is possible that at one point you will need a Custom Post Type to enrich your project.
+When working on a WordPress project it is possible that, at one point, you will need to register a Custom Post Type.

-For that case we have prepared an easy way for you to register a new post type following these steps and with the following code example:
+In that case, we have prepared an easy way for you to register a new post type by following these steps with the following code example:

 First we will setup our folder structure: